-In addition to the requirements of Subsection 19.402.11.E.1, the following disturbance area limitations apply to all new public and private utility facilities, private connections to existing or new utility lines, and facility upgrades that are not exempted by Subsection 19.402.4 or that do not meet the nondiscretionary standards for HCAs provided in Subsection 19.402.11.D:
+In addition to the requirements of Subsection 19.402.11.E.1, the following disturbance area limitations apply to all new public and private utility facilities, private connections to existing or new utility lines, and as well as to facility upgrades that are not exempted by Subsection 19.402.4 or that do not meet the nondiscretionary standards for HCAs provided in Subsection 19.402.11.D:

-- The disturbance area for connections to utility facilities shall be no greater than 10 feet wide. - The disturbance area for the upgrade of existing utility facilities shall be no greater than 15 feet wide. - c.
-The disturbance area for new underground utility facilities shall be no greater than 25 feet wide and disturb no more than 200 linear feet of WQR within any 1,000linear-foot stretch of WQR.
-Such a disturbance area shall be restored with the exception of necessary access points to the utility facility. - d.
-No fill or excavation is allowed within the ordinary high water mark of a stream, unless a permit is obtained from the U.S. Army Corps of Engineers through the Standard Local Operating Procedures for Endangered Species (SLOPES) process.

-3. New Stormwater Pretreatment Facilities
+- a.
+The disturbance area for connections to utility facilities shall be no greater than 10 feet wide. - ab.
+The disturbance area for the upgrade of existing utility facilities shall be no greater than 15 feet wide. - be.
+The disturbance area for new underground utility facilities shall be no greater than 25 feet wide and disturb no more than 200 linear feet of WQR within any 1,000-linear-foot stretch of WQR.
+Such a disturbance area shall be restored with the exception of necessary access points to the utility facility. - c.
+Disturbance areas shall be revegetated. - d.
+No fill or excavation is allowed within the ordinary high water mark of a stream, unless a permit is obtained from the U.S. Army Corps of Engineers through the Standard Local Operating Procedures for Endangered Species (SLOPES) process. - 3.
+New Stormwater Pretreatment Facilities